Searching ...

 Natural attractions in this peaceful summer somewhere in Alabama

 Alabama offers excellent outdoor recreation, even if you aren’t a retiree.
-It has three mountain ranges (Cumberland Plateau, Ridge and Valley, and Appalachian Mountains) with stunning scenery.
+It has three mountain ranges (Cumberland Plateau, Ridge and Valley, and Appalachian Mountains) with stunning scenery and picturesque landscapes.
 Here, you can explore canyons, caves, and waterfalls along the walking and hiking trails.
 Retiree adventurers can explore the iconic Talladega National Forest and its 15 unique hiking trails.

-Across these mountains and the central plateaus await lakes and reservoirs perfect for lakefront living.
-In fact, Alabama’s lakes are a top attraction for their excellent fishing and water sports access.
+Across these mountains and the central plateaus, lakes and reservoirs await, perfect for lakefront living.
+In fact, Alabama’s lakes are a top attraction for their excellent fishing and water sports access and of course the scenic views.

 You’ll bask in white sand beaches and emerald green ocean waters along the Gulf coast.
 Find abundant boat launches to explore the backwater bayous, flats, and gulf front.
 Enjoy bird-watching opportunities or nature hikes in peaceful places like Gulf State Park.
-Orange Beach is a popular retirement destination because it has a beach town vibe without Florida beach town prices.
+Orange Beach is a popular retirement destination because it has beautiful beaches and desirable a beachtown vibe without Florida beachtown prices.

 However, not everything is sweet tea and peaches when it comes to retiring to Alabama.
 Let’s be honest about the state’s drawbacks.